PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Focused `3`, affected `31`, and standard `92 / 55 / 196 / 2 / 11` sequential
 tests pass.
 The phase store remains 128 IDs and 128 owners, and the characterized unconsumed lowerer-result inventory decreases from 49 to 48.

+## Characterize layout-pass-set-1 mean/attention and gate/QDQ cleanup

+The refreshed 48-result inventory identifies two adjacent observation-only results inside the first layout-recovery guard.
+The first runs mean/attention cleanup with LayerNorm enabled and the default enabled Conv-attention policy;
+the second runs the existing attention/gate/QDQ recovery context.
+The new characterization freezes their order, both policy defaults, the exact shared `ModelIRPassContext`, all callback identities, every nested result schema, the recorded mean-affine predecessor, and the recorded quantized-PRELU successor.

+Six pre-existing structural assertions were also brought forward to the already-extracted fallback precision/unbound owner and bounded phase-result records.
+These test-only corrections follow the current public owner routes and do not change production behavior.

+Production remains unchanged pending one straight-line context owner.
+Focused and complete reference-based affected validation report `1 passed, 1 xfailed` and `373 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner module.
+Ruff, bytecode compilation, and whitespace validation pass.